espenwaaga/doc/docs/explanation/backup.md

-# Backup of cluster resources
+# Restoring resources

-Every second hour, we backup of all the Kubernetes resources in the clusters.
+Every second hour, we backup of all the workload and resource definitions in the environments.

-If you mess up something in your namespace, and need something restored - please contact the nais team on Slack and we will help you out.
+If you mess up something in your namespace and need something restored, contact the NAIS team on Slack and we will help you out.